Radio Recombination Lines

 NSF GRFP Fellow | ARCS Fellow | APS Bridge Scholar

-Outside of work, I spend much of my time rock climbing, playing board games, collecting old decks of playing cards, needle felting, and running.
+Outside of work, I spend much of my time rock climbing, crocheting, baking, going to the cinema, playing board

-I have done reserach in Organic Chemistry, Quantum Cosmology, and most recently Cosmic Topology.
+I have done reserach in Organic Chemistry, Quantum Cosmology, Cosmic Topology, and Radio Recombination Lines in Intensity Mapping.

 What is the 'shape' of the universe?
 What does 'shape' even mean?
 I explore these questions and more as part of the COMPACT Collaboration and in my Master's Thesis.